How to Negotiate Your Cable TV Bill

 Many cable providers offer internet-only packages that are fairly affordable.
-You could sign up for one to cover your internet service and then subscribe to a TV streaming service like Sling TV, AT&T TV NOW, Hulu, or Netflix to get the programming you want.
+You could sign up for one to cover your internet service and then subscribe to a TV streaming service like Sling TV, Hulu, or Netflix to get the programming you want.

 Most of these streaming services cost far less than cable TV, so subscribing to one of them as well as one of your current cable provider’s internet-only packages will less than a premium cable package.

 But if you happen to have services at competing providers, this can also be a great opportunity to negotiate—many sales reps will offer discounted packages in an effort to get you to go all-in with their company.